Dunloy edge Slaughtneil in pulsating Ulster final

-Ulster Club Hurling Final: Dunloy edge holders Slaughtneil in pulsating decider for first title since 2009
+Ulster Club Hurling Final: Dunloy edge holders Slaughtneil in pulsating decider

 Last updated on .From the section Northern Ireland